If you’re taking up a Drupal project or have recently finished one, then you’ve likely come across Drupal DevOps while doing your homework.

 Guess What The Numbers Say

 When it’s done right, DevOps supports quality production, a faster time to market, and lower costs.
-But let’s get more specific with recent statistics from the 2015 State of DevOps Report by IDG:
+But let’s get more specific with recent statistics from the 2015 State of DevOps Report:

 - High-performing IT organizations can deploy 30 times more frequently with 200 times shorter lead times.